List of dates for Easter: Western and Orthodox Easter on the same date

-Despite using calendars that are apart by 13 days, Western Easter and Orthodox Easter occasionally fall on the same date, as happened in 2010, 2011, 2014, and 2017.
+Despite using calendars that are apart by 13 days, Western Easter and Orthodox Easter occasionally fall on the same date, as happened in 2010, 2011, 2014, 2017 and 2025.
+For the 20th and 21st Centuries, this can happen between Gregorian dates April 4th to April 25th, as this is where the Western and Orthodox date ranges overlap.
 For example, according to the Western (Gregorian) calendar, the first Paschal Full Moon after the Spring Equinox (March 21) fell on Monday, April 14, 2014.
 The following Sunday, April 20, was, therefore, Easter Day.

 According to the Orthodox (Julian) calendar (which is 13 days behind the Gregorian calendar), the Spring Equinox also falls on March 21.
 However, in the Gregorian Calendar, this is April 3.
 The first Orthodox Full Moon after the Equinox falls on (Julian) Tuesday, April 2, 2014 (Gregorian April 15).
 The following Sunday, (Julian) April 7, is, therefore, Easter Day (Gregorian April 20).

 Range of dates for Western and Orthodox Easter

 Both calendars (Gregorian and Julian) calculate Easter as falling on dates between March 22 and April 25 on their calendars.
-However, because of the 13-day difference, any member of an Orthodox church would observe that the Western Easter falls between March 10 and April 12 on the Julian calendar.
-Conversely, any member of a Western church would observe that Orthodox Easter falls between April 4 and May 8 on the Gregorian calendar.
+However, because of the current 13-day difference, Western Easter falls between March 9 and April 12 on the Julian calendar.
+Conversely, Orthodox Easter falls between April 4 and May 8 on the Gregorian calendar.

+The possible dates of Easter depend on the first day of the year and hence its dominical letter.
+Each type has five possible dates of Easter.
+Note that some feasts that depend on the date of Easter (may) occur before the leap day, e.g. Shrove Monday.

 Sundays on the dates March 22 through April 25 in the Gregorian calendar may be the 81st through 115th day of common years or 82nd through 116th day of leap years.
 They occur as the last day of ISO week number W12 through W17 and are also the 12th through 17th Sunday of the year, but these numbers mismatch in some years.

+(Variants with an asterisk * are in leap years.)

+While the Gregorian computus yields a cycle of 5.7 million years, a complete Dionysian paschal cycle lasts just 532 years, so more than three repetitions have already passed since the First Council of Nicaea.

 Public holidays

-In Canada, Hungary, Kenya, the United Kingdom (except Scotland), Hong Kong, Australia, South Africa, Slovakia, Germany, Serbia, Sweden, Switzerland and New Zealand, Easter has two public holidays, Good Friday and Easter Monday, making a four-day weekend.
+In Hungary, Kenya, the United Kingdom (except Scotland), Hong Kong, Australia, New Zealand, South Africa, Slovakia, Germany, Serbia, Sweden, Switzerland, Namibia, Malawi, Botswana, Zambia and Zimbabwe, Easter has two public holidays, Good Friday and Easter Monday, making a four-day weekend.
 The movable date of Easter sometimes brings it into conflict with other, fixed or moveable, public holidays.